nzhang20/Causal-Discovery-on-Gut-Microbial-Data-for-Disease-Risk-Prediction/README.md

 - `data/t2d` comes from the NIH HMP2 dataset, available at:
 - `data/pcos` comes from a meta-analysis of 14 PCOS studies conducted in Asia and Europe, available at:
+- `data/sam-t2d` comes from a meta-analysis of T2D studies which include studies from Dr. Sam Degregori's Global Human Gut Microbiome Project and was created from raw sequencing files using QIIME2

 ### Causal Discovery Algorithms & Graphs
 To address research question 1), we develop our own causal discovery algorithm to reduce the number of conditional independence tests conducted, which can inflate our false discovery rate.